 This statement is made in pursuant to section 54 of the Modern Slavery Act 2015.
 It constitutes Murray Plate Group Limited slavery and human trafficking statement for the financial year ending 2023.
 This statement covers Murray Plate Group Limited.

 Murray Plate Group Limited has a zero-tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with transparency in all our business dealings and to put in place effective systems to safeguard against any form of modern slavery taking place within the company or our supply chain.

 Murray Plate Group Limited is an independent steel stockholder and processor with operations within the UK.
-It employs over 90 people across four sites, servicing customers over a wide range of sectors including Oil & Gas, Energy, Construction, mining and aviation.
+It employs over 70 people across 3 sites, servicing customers over a wide range of sectors including Oil & Gas, Energy, Construction, Mining and Aviation.